prashastis19/Assignments/jwt-auth/README.md

 ## Setup

-1. Open the folder in VS Code.
+1. Open the folder in VS Code.(Either download the entire repo zip and extract it or Go to: https://download-directory.github.io/ and paste https://github.com/prashastis19/Assignments/tree/main/jwt-auth and click download zip.Once downloaded it can be opened in VS Code or any code editor)

 2. Install dependencies:

 ```bash(in Gitbash)